 When Cowboy Bebop is released on Nov.
 19, you will need access to Netflix to be able to watch.
 If you’re not already one of the streamer’s 203 million-plus subscribers, you can sign-up for the service, with the base Netflix subscription priced at $13.99 per month.

 You can also catch up with the original anime Cowboy Bebop via streaming to get a taste of what to expect with the Netflix adaptation.
+And starting Oct.
+21, the anime version of Cowboy Bebop will be available on Netflix.

 Thank you for signing up to Whattowatch.
 You will receive a verification email shortly.